xsivan/gabot/index.md

 > `-question | q`

 Commands to display all commands for Notifications.
 ***Beware***.
 Every command mentioned below is secured by specific validation.
-User is unable to run command if params or situation if not suitable for them.
-User will be also notified what error made, and how to fix it.
+The user is unable to run a command if params or situation is not suitable for them.
+Users will be also notified of what error was made, and how to fix it.

 ---